Every founder has asked the same terrifying question at some point: "How much time do we have left?"

 Here's how it transforms runway analysis:

-Real-Time Updates: Forecasts and cash projections refresh automatically as you grow.
+• Real-Time Updates: Forecasts and cash projections refresh automatically as your accounting data syncs in, so runway clarity is always one glance away.

-Instant Scenario Modeling: Test hiring, spending, and fundraising changes instantly.
+• Instant Scenario Modeling: Test hiring, spending, and fundraising changes instantly with scenario modeling.

-Board-Ready Reports: Create investor-ready runway visuals in minutes.
+• Board-Ready Reports: Create investor-ready runway visuals and dashboards in minutes.

-With Parallel, your runway isn’t a static number.
-It’s a live, intelligent forecast that helps you make smarter, faster decisions.
+With Parallel, your runway isn't a static number.
+It's a live forecast that helps you make smarter, faster decisions.
+See why founders choose Parallel.

 Build Your Runway With Confidence